concurrencylabs/aws-cost-analysis/README.md

 The repo contains the following files:

-### report_utils.py
+### awscostusageprocessor

-This module implements operations that are required to prepare AWS Cost and Usage data before it can be analyzed using AWS Athena.
-It copies data from the Cost and Usage Reports S3 bucket (source) into a separate S3 Bucket, where they can be queried by Athena.
+The modules in this package execute a number of operations that are required in order to analyze Cost and Usage report files by Athena or QuickSight.

+**processor.py**

-The script performs the following operations:
+Performs the following operations:

 * Execute required data preparations before putting files in an S3 bucket that will be queried by Athena.
-  * Athena doesn't like manifest files or anything that is not a data file, therefore this script only copies .csv files to the destination S3 bucket.
+  * Athena doesn't like manifest files or anything that is not a data file, therefore this module only copies .csv files to the destination S3 bucket.
   * Place files in Athena S3 bucket using a partition that corresponds to the report date:
            {aws-cost-usage-bucket}/{prefix}/{period}/{csv-file}.
   * Remove 'hash' folder from the object key structure that is used in the Athena S3 bucket.
 AWS Cost and Usage creates files with the following structure: {aws-cost-usage-bucket}/{prefix}/{period}/{reportID-hash}/{csv-file}.
-This script removes the 'hash' folder when copying the file to the destination S3 bucket, since it interferes with Athena partitions.
+           This implementation removes the 'hash' folder when copying the file to the destination S3 bucket, since it interferes with Athena partitions.
   * Remove first row in every single file.
 For some reason, Athena ignores OpenCSVSerde's option to skip first rows.